sybrew/the-seo-framework/readme.txt

 **We call this The SEO Bar.
 Check out the [Screenshots](https://wordpress.org/plugins/autodescription/screenshots/#plugin-info) to see how it helps you!**
 **Screenshots are a little outdated and will be updated soon.**

-> This plugin is fully compatible with the [Domain Mapping plugin by WPMUdev](https://premium.wpmudev.org/project/domain-mapping/) and [Domain Mapping plugin by Donncha](https://wordpress.org/plugins/wordpress-mu-domain-mapping/).
+> This plugin is fully compatible with the [Domain Mapping plugin by WPMUdev](https://premium.wpmudev.org/project/domain-mapping/) and the [Domain Mapping plugin by Donncha](https://wordpress.org/plugins/wordpress-mu-domain-mapping/).<br />
-> This plugin is now also compatible with all kinds of custom post types.
+> This plugin is now also compatible with all kinds of custom post types.<br />
 > This will **prevent canonical errors**.
-This way your site will always be correctly indexed, no matter what you use!
+This way your site will always be correctly indexed, no matter what you use!<br />
 >
 > This plugin is also completely ad-free and has a WordPress integrated clean layout.
 As per WordPress.org plugin guidelines and standards.
 >